linguisticmind/search-in-subs/README.md

               imal separator are allowed.
 The default <value> is 0.

        -a, --edl-play-after=<value>
               Add  a specified amount of time after each segment when generat‐ ing EDL files. <value> is in seconds.
 Precise values with a dec‐ imal separator are allowed.
 The default <value> is 0.

-       --edl-play-srt-secondary-ext=<value>
-              Specify a custom secondary filename extension for SRT files.
-See also conf_srt_secondary_ext.

        -f, --edl-save[={<path>[/]|<path>/<name>.edl|<name>.edl}]
               Save  EDL  files  to  a specified location instead of generating